-We continue walking along the edge and crossing bridges over Budhi Gandaki towards Larkya Glacier where we then go around the valley of Salka Khola and then climb up to the shelter called Dharmshala also known as Larke Phedi.
-O/N stay at lodge
+We continue walking along the edge and crossing bridges over Budhi Gandaki towards Larkya Glacier, where we then go around the valley of Salka Khola and then climb up to the shelter called Dharmshala, also known as Larke Phedi.
+O/N stay at the lodge.

 12. Day Twelve – To Bimthang (3720m) – (Approx 9 hour’s trek)

-Today, we trek through the valley on the northern side of Larkya glacier getting good views of Cho Danda and Larkya Peaks.
-Eventually walking across the moraines of the glacier, and making short ascends which become steeper; we get to the pass called Larkya Pass (5160m).
+Today, we trek through the valley on the northern side of the Larkya glacier, getting good views of Cho Danda and Larkya Peaks.
+Eventually, walking across the moraines of the glacier, and making short ascents which become steeper, we get to the pass called Larkya Pass (5160m).
 Here we get scintillating views of Himlung Hima, Cheo Himal, Kangguru and the massive Annapurna II mountain peaks.
-Then we slowly begin to descend to Bimtang with the view Mount Manaslu in the evening.
+Then we slowly begin to descend to Bimtang with the view of Mount Manaslu in the evening.

 13. Day Thirteen – To Tilije (2300m) – (Approx 6 hour’s trek)

-We begin the day’s trek by getting wonderful sights of the mountain peaks mentioned in the previous day’s itinerary.
-We descend and cross a pasture at Sangure Kharka followed by a bridge over Dhud Khola (stream).
-Thereafter, we walk through rhododendron forest and follow a path into a narrow valley.
-After crossing fields and making a steep climb over a ridge, circumventing a fast flowing river, we get to Gho and then to Tilije.
-O/N stay at lodge.
+We begin the day’s trek by getting wonderful views of the mountain peaks mentioned in the previous day’s itinerary.
+We descend and cross a pasture at Sangure Kharka, followed by a bridge over Dhud Khola (a stream).
+Thereafter, we walk through a rhododendron forest and follow a path into a narrow valley.
+After crossing fields and making a steep climb over a ridge, circumventing a fast-flowing river, we get to Gho and then to Tilije.
+Stay at the lodge.

 14. Day Fourteen – To Tal (1700m) – (Approx 6 hour’s trek)